meilisearch/meilisearch/CONTRIBUTING.md

 cargo test
 ```

-If you get a "Too many open size" error you might want to increase the open file limit using this command:
+If you get a "Too many open files" error you might want to increase the open file limit using this command:

 ```bash
 ulimit -Sn 3000